TalTech-HPC-Centre/taltech-hpc-docs/docs/jobs/slurm-statistics.md

 ---

-A statistics file is created after finishing a job which shows hardware and job related info to the user.
-Statistics files are separated by the ID of the job and the filename is generated as such using the SLURM environment variable allocated to the job as the ID: `slurm-$SLURM_JOB_ID.stat`.
-The `.stat` file created in the user’s current working directory where the job is run.
+A statistics file is created after finishing a job, which shows hardware and job-related info to the user.
+Statistics files are separated by the ID of the job, and the filename is generated using the SLURM environment variable allocated to the job as the ID: `slurm-$SLURM_JOB_ID.stat`.
+The `.stat` file is created in the user’s current working directory where the job is run.

 The statistics file contains: